Thumbnail image submitted by writer

 Mary Rose described what this project means to the trio: “Today, you can walk or ride down Gulf Blvd. and still see the beach and wonderful old cottages and not have the ‘Great Wall of Florida’ as you see in most beach communities.
 We have made progress beyond our hopes and dreams…”

-To learn more about Save Our Cottages and the plein aire artists, check out their website https://www.saveourcottagesdoc.org/#artists-with-a-cause where you will find their award-winning documentary “Save Our Cottages”.
+To learn more about this cause and the plein aire artists, check out their website https://www.saveourcottagesdoc.org/#artists-with-a-cause where you will find their award-winning documentary “Save Our Cottages”.
 For information on where to purchase paintings, please email email@example.com or phone 813-294-2272 (Mary Rose Holmes).

 Born in St. Pete and raised in Orlando, T Michele Walker is a native Floridian to the core.
 She’s worn many hats throughout the years from professional actress-singer at Walt Disney World, educator, director, writer of plays, musicals and children’s operas, four of which were performed at Carnegie Hall.
 Now living in Sarasota, Michele is a freelance writer and correspondent, theater and music critic for the Herald Tribune.